sachsy/hacks-n-notes/c-sharp.md

 > A guide for JavaScript developers who want to understand C#

-A guide for JavaScript developers who want to understand C#.
-These notes are from a perspective of a JavaScript developer trying to deeply understand the similarities and differences between JS and C#.
+These notes are from a perspective of a JavaScript developer.
+I am trying to understand the similarities and differences between JavaScript (JS) and C#.

 ## Dictionary

-A Dictionary is similar to storing key and values in an object literal
+A Dictionary is like storing key and values in an object literal example:
-example:

 ```javascript
 var colorValues = {
   "blue": "#00F",